Doctoral Intern Fellowships with Rackham Host Organizations

 Only doctoral students enrolled in Rackham programs of study are eligible to receive funding.
 Please check your eligibility before applying.

-- Students must be in good academic standing.
-Students on academic probation or on a leave of absence are ineligible.
+- Students must be in good academic standing during the internship.
+Students currently on academic probation or currently on a leave of absence are ineligible.

-- Students must obtain authorization from their director of graduate studies (DGS) to apply.
+- Students must obtain departmental authorization from their advisor or director of graduate studies to apply.

-- International students may participate in the program, but will need appropriate work authorization to do so.
-For internships off-campus, international students should consult with the International Center to discuss what work authorization and CPT course enrollment may be needed in order to participate in an internship well in advance of applying.
-Rackham Doctoral Intern Fellowships must be relevant to the student’s program of study and career goals.
-No additional work authorization is typically required for on-campus internship sites, but if international students hold other on-campus positions while completing an internship, they may still need curricular practical training (CPT).
-International students should consult with the International Center to discuss their specific circumstances.
+- International students may participate in this experiential learning program, but will need appropriate work authorization to do so.
+For internships off-campus, international students should consult with the International Center to discuss what work authorization and Curricular Practical Training (CPT) course enrollment may be needed in order to participate in an internship well in advance of applying.
+Rackham views internships as experiential learning opportunities important to doctoral students’ academic and professional development as scholars, and Doctoral Intern Fellowships must be relevant to the student’s program of study and career goals.
+No additional work authorization is typically required for on-campus internship sites, but if international students hold other on-campus positions while completing an internship, they may still need CPT.

-- A student may only receive one Rackham Doctoral Intern Fellowship of any kind during their course of study at U-M. This includes RDIFs with host organizations and Student-Identified intern fellowships.
+- A student may only receive one Rackham Doctoral Intern Fellowship (RDIF) of any kind during their course of study at U-M. This includes RDIFs with host organizations and student-identified intern fellowships.

 - Students must be doctoral students who have completed at least two academic terms.